Publish Date: 02/25/2022

 No doubt this was going to be number one was there?
 Of course, he is remembered by most for his time with the Los Angeles Lakers but he was even better as a Milwaukee Buck where he averaged 30.4 points and 15.3 rebounds per game, Kareem was an absolute force.
 At 7’2″ with lethal footwork, a soft touch, and his trademark sky hook, which was the most unstoppable shot in NBA history, he was a nightmare for defenders.

-He also led the franchise to its only championship in 1971, solidifying his status as the greatest player in the history of the Milwaukee Bucks.
+He also led the franchise to its first championship in 1971, solidifying his status as the greatest player in the history of the Milwaukee Bucks.